hsouth11/Mistletoe_Edges/README.md

 # Hemlock Dwarf Mistletoe Edge Spread

+#Test, folder in new location on Hanno's mac

 R project with all analyses for project: Edge spread of hemlock dwarf mistletoe and implications for the group retention silvicultural system.

 ## PROJECT DESCRIPTION